augu0093/CNN_Tensorflow-Keras_Computer-Vision/README.md

 # Computer-Vision using CNN, Tensorflow (Keras API)
 By August Semrau Andersen

-This project is an entry into the Kaggle competition 'Digit Recognizer'.
+This project was an entry into the Kaggle competition 'Digit Recognizer'.
 https://www.kaggle.com/c/digit-recognizer/data.

-The goal of the competition is correctly classify handwritten numbers from the MNIST data set using computer vision.
+The goal of the competition is to correctly classify handwritten digits from the MNIST data set using computer vision.

+Final classification accuracy on 28000 test MNIST digits: 0.98110.

-The intent with thiss project is to display proficiency in using Neural Netowrk structures in a practical context.
+The intent with this project is to display proficiency in using Neural Netowrk structures in a practical context.

 ### Scripts
 The following scripts are used for completing the competition.